Neo-Assyrian Empire: Revitalization and rise

-Tiglath-Pileser was succeeded by his son Ululayu, who took the regnal name Shalmaneser V (r.
+Tiglath-Pileser was succeeded by his son Shalmaneser V (r.
 727–722 BC).
 Though little to no royal inscriptions and other sources survive from Shalmaneser's brief reign, the empire appears to have been largely stable under his rule.
-Shalmaneser managed to secure some lasting achievements; he was probably the Assyrian king responsible for conquering Samaria and thus bringing an end to the ancient Kingdom of Israel and he also appears to have annexed lands in northern Syria and Cilicia.
+Shalmaneser managed to secure some lasting achievements; he was probably the Assyrian king responsible for conquering Samaria and thus bringing an end to the ancient Kingdom of Israel, and he also appears to have annexed lands in northern Syria and Cilicia.